shivamsharma-github/Bike-Sales-Analysis/README.md

 •	Transformed data using below steps:

 	a.
 Replaced ‘S’ and ‘M’ with ‘Single’ and ‘Married’ in Marital status column
 	b.
 Replaced ‘M’ and ‘F’ with ‘Male’ and ‘Female’ in Gender column
  	c.
 Added a new column with age brackets using custom column option

-•	After transforming, loaded the data as table and from that table created multiple pivot tables.
+•	After transforming, loaded the data as table and from that table created multiple pivot tables

 •	Finally Created dashboard using Pivot tables and various analysis